March participants

 For those who love hiking: The perfect dress rehearsal

 For those planning longer hikes – Kungsleden, Bohusleden, or any other multi-day trail – the Elfsborgsmarschen is the ultimate dress rehearsal.
-This is where you find out if your boots really work for 80 kilometers, not just eight.
+This is where you find out if your boots really work for 80 kilometres, not just eight.
 This is where you learn how your body reacts to carrying a pack for two days in a row.

 Discovering blisters or a poorly adjusted backpack in the forests of Gothenburg, with manned checkpoints and medical support nearby, is a valuable lesson.
 Discovering this on day three in the mountains is a crisis.
 Use Elfsborgsmarschen to stress test yourself and your equipment under controlled conditions.